237Codes/codepath-prework/README.md

 Describe any challenges encountered while building the app.

-1. The UI felt strange at first, finding where the buttons are took me sometime/
+1. The UI initially felt strange finding where the buttons were.
+I needed a few tries to get used to it.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Manyaka Anjorin]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.